Krrrrrrk/WebRP_LogExport/README.md

 **Always scroll to the top of your chat first!**
 - The script only processes messages that are currently loaded on the page
-- OurDream.ai uses lazy loading, so older messages might not be visible
+- OurDream.ai truncates the log, so older messages might not be visible, this script only grabs what's currently loaded!
 - Scroll all the way up to ensure all messages are loaded before extraction

 ### Extracting Messages